morai-docs/simair/docs/getting-started/installation.md

-# Getting Started with MORAI SIM Air
+# MORAI SIM AIR Installation

 For Latest and Previous versions